ultimate271/notes/tolkien/akallabeth.md

 the measure of the Númenóreans.
 But Elros lived five hundred years, and ruled the Númenóreans four hundred years and ten.

+### Of the wisdom and knowledge of the Numemorians at that time
 Thus the years passed, and while Middle-earth went backward and light and wisdom faded, the Dúnedain dwelt under the protection of the Valar and in the friendship of the Eldar, and they increased in stature both of mind and body.